aerospike/aerospike-client-python/doc/client.rst

             |
             | Default ``True``
         * **send_set_name** (:class:`bool`)
+            |
+            |   .. deprecated:: in client version 7.0.0, the client ignores this policy and always sends set name to the server.
+            |
             | Send set name field to server for every key in the batch for batch index protocol.
 This is only necessary when authentication is enabled and security roles are defined on a per set basis.
             |
             | Default: ``False``